Pometry/Raphtory/docs/source/Analysis/queries.md

 ```
 As we can understand now, what we are doing is creating a perspective at line 32674 looking at the past,
 and therefore including from line 1.
-Running this algorithm, returns the following data:
+Running this algorithm returns the following data:

 ```
 32670,Odo,2